The Banffshire Lieutenancy Team is made up of the Lord-Lieutenant, the Vice-Lieutenant, eight Deputy Lieutenants and the Clerk to the Lieutenancy.

-Jim Walker is joint managing director, alongside his brother Joe, of the iconic Walker's Shortbread Ltd. Through a long and distinguished career in the food industry, Jim has helped develop his grandfather’s Aberlour-based company into the largest family-owned biscuit manufacturer in the UK.
+Jim Walker is chairman of the iconic Walker's Shortbread Ltd of Aberlour.
+Through a long and distinguished career in the food industry, Jim has helped develop his grandfather’s Aberlour-based company into the largest family-owned biscuit manufacturer in the UK.
 The company holds several Royal Warrants, By Appointment to Her Majesty The Queen.

 He was appointed as a Deputy Lieutenant in Banffshire in 1998, serving to 2019.

 Mr Roddy Burns, Clerk to the Lieutenancy of Banffshire